bitsofcotton/p2/README.md

 # p2
 (i)   Subtract little stable invariant from the series by p1, then, predict with p0.
 (ii)  Categorize input stream and predict with them.
+(iii) Predict with short range, long range (structure itself), middle range (pseudo learning), and get average prediction.

 # Description:
 If we don't have better prediction with p0 nor p1, p01 handles differ on each of them that causes noise that we can handle with p0.